MWL Subrogation And Insurance Litigation College

 WC – 1101 Longshore & Harbor Workers’ Compensation Subrogation

 A thorough and instructive look at the handling of longshore subrogation from first report to settlement and trial.
 This webinar focuses on the nuts and bolts of the nature of longshore claims, how and why we are subrogated and/or entitled to reimbursement when a third-party tortfeasor’s negligence causes the injury or death, who can be sued, and practical tips and best practices for getting the most you can under various loss scenarios.
 Topics include working 8(i) settlements into your subrogation recoveries, future credits, apportionment issues, interplay with Jones Act, third-party actions against the shipowner, and how and when the longshore carrier benefits from being the first to file suit.
-Recent developments and case law is discussed, along with examples on how to apply them to your claim files.
+Recent developments and case law are discussed, along with examples on how to apply them to your claim files.
 This webinar will benefit claims professionals in all levels of experience.
 Presented by Gary L. Wickert and James T. Busenlener on April 11, 2018.

 PR – 101 Introduction To Property And Casualty Subrogation